michele-persiani/genetic-algo/README.md

 # Lightweight genetic algorithm
 ## See master branch

-Lightweight Genetic Algorithm implementation wirtten in Java.
-Supports custon types of chromosomes, crossovers and selection criteria
+Lightweight Genetic Algorithm implementation written in Java.
+Supports custon types of chromosomes, crossovers and selection criteria.

-Example utilization evolving bit genes into ones containing most ones:
+Example utilization evolving bit genes into populations containing most ones:

+// Algorithm is set up through its builder.
+Boolean indicates the type of gene inside the chromosomes.
+Can be any custom class
 BitChromosome prototype = new BitChromosome(100);
         GeneticAlgorithm<Boolean> algo = new GeneticAlgorithm.Builder<Boolean>()
                 .prototype(prototype)
                 .populationSize(800)